Sainsbury's On the go

 Supermarket giant Sainsbury's has made several efforts to get a foot in on the major road network.
-As of 2019, it is currently being introduced to several of EG Group's largest services, under the trial name Sainsbury's On the go.
+In 2019, it was introduced to several of EG Group's largest services, under the name Sainsbury's On the go.

 The new partnership is focused on its food-to-go line, which is in existing stores under the same brand name.
 These stores also feature a Starbucks on the Go machine.
 It is another sign that one of the main focuses of supermarket retailing is now on convenience stores serving people in a rush.